cambs-repeaters/cambridgerepeaters.net/rally.md

 Trader setup starts at 7:30am.

-Opening time for visitors is 09:30am, entrance is £2.
+Opening time for visitors is 09:30am, suggested donation £3.
 Free entrance to Cambridgeshire Repeater Group members.
-No other discounts or concessions.

 Talk-in will be provided on 145.550MHz and via GB3PI and GB3PY.